Contact Us Make a payment Check In

 Appropriate Age Range for Play Therapy

 Play Therapy is usually for children aged 3 to 12 years.
-However, it can also be adjusted for older kids and teens who might benefit from it.
+However, it can also be adapted for older children and teens who may benefit from additional support.
 This flexibility makes Play Therapy accessible and useful for different age groups, ensuring that each child gets the support they need in a way that works for them.

 Who Can Benefit from Play Therapy?